A4ANK/cks/README.md

-# Set up K8s cluster environment for CKS on Vagrant with VirtualBox locally.
+# Set up a local K8s cluster environment on Vagrant with VirtualBox driver.

 ### Setup Vagrant
 - Download and install Vagrant & VirtualBox.